herrevilkitten/holiday-in-ten-towns/Session_6.md

 	* The group went shopping at **Blackiron Blades**.
 * The group went on to **Easthaven**.
 	* The town has an inn called the **Wet Trout** and a place called the **White Lady**.
 People seem nice and positive.
 A lot of people have gathered around a post in the middle of town, to which a man was tied.
-	* Midnight notices the man tied to the pyre is her old school friend
+	* Midnight notices the man tied to the pyre is her old school friend, Dazan.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3NjYzOTEyNSw4Njg3MjUzNDIsLTIwMj
+eyJoaXN0b3J5IjpbNDc4NjAzNzgzLDg2ODcyNTM0MiwtMjAyOT
-k2NDgyODksMTgxNDI0MjE1NiwtMTE2Njg2NjA0LC01Mzc1MDAx
+Y0ODI4OSwxODE0MjQyMTU2LC0xMTY2ODY2MDQsLTUzNzUwMDE3
-NzYsLTEyNzU0NDM1ODQsLTEyNTg4MTMxMDksLTEwMjM4NjcwMz
+NiwtMTI3NTQ0MzU4NCwtMTI1ODgxMzEwOSwtMTAyMzg2NzAzMC
-AsMTcwODY5MjczNywtMTM4MDAzNDY4MV19
+wxNzA4NjkyNzM3LC0xMzgwMDM0NjgxXX0=
 -->